voltrevo/ValueScript/README.md

 ValueScript elsewhere here that represent how ValueScript is intended to work, not the subset of ValueScript that has actually been implemented.

-A lot of the essential language features are implemented, including:
+Lots of things are implemented though, including:

 - Classes
 - Closures
 - Loops
 - Recursion
+- Destructuring
 - Local imports¹
 - Tree shaking¹